Blood Orange Yogurt Cake is a moist loaf cake with a tangy blood orange glaze. This is an easy cake to put together without a mixer in one bowl.

 Add the sugar and combine well.

 Add the flour, baking powder and salt.
-Whisk them in to the wet ingredients thoroughly.
+Whisk the dry ingredients into the wet ingredients thoroughly.

-Pour the batter into the prepared pan and bake for approximately 50 minutes.
+Place the cake into the preheated oven and bake for approximately 45-50 minutes.
 Test with a cake tester into the center of the cake to make sure that it comes out dry.

 GLAZE: